 - Independent reading time

-When grouping your students it is recommended that you use CBM’s and diagnostic screeners including spelling tests.
-If spelling tests aren’t included in your battery, use the Criterion Referenced Spelling Test (CRST) found in the Resource Book in Sonday System 1.
+When grouping students, use CBM’s and diagnostic screeners including spelling tests.
+If spelling tests are not included in your test battery, use the Criterion Referenced Spelling Test found in the Sonday System Teacher Resource Book.

-It is critical to look deeply into the data and analyze student errors to determine which students have similar deficits and could be placed together.
-It may be helpful to group students by spelling level.
-The Sonday System Learning Plans are set up to review reading and spelling of sounds, words, and sentences based on the sounds and rules that have been introduced.
+Analyze student errors to determine which students have similar deficits and could work together as a group.
+It is advisable to group students by spelling level since the Sonday System Learning Plans are set up to review reading and spelling of sounds, words, and sentences based on the sounds and rules that have been introduced.
 A group that is organized by spelling level can work together comfortably through 21 minutes of a learning plan that includes Read Sounds, Spell Sounds, Read Words, Spell Words, and Introduce New Material.
-The last 10 minutes is for oral reading.
-Students can be paired for oral reading, some can work independently at a reading task, some can remain in the instructional group so you can monitor.
+The last 10 minutes is for reading aloud.